collapsed-stacks/startups/questions/6066/what-do-i-need-to-do-to-have-my-blog-be-legally-recognized-as-a-business.md

 - posted by: [zazaalaza](https://stackexchange.com/users/4672194/zazaalaza) on 2015-08-17
 - score: 2

-<p>You can run your blog without worrying about being a business.
+You can run your blog without worrying about being a business.
 For example you can run a free blog on tumblr with a custom domain name.
-They host millions of blogs, just imagine if every one of them would have to incorporate?</p>
+They host millions of blogs, just imagine if every one of them would have to incorporate?

-<p>If you make some money on the side, you can file your taxes at the end of the year.</p>
+If you make some money on the side, you can file your taxes at the end of the year.

 ## Answer 6067